kate-hall/alexa-icomfort/README.md

 I only have my own iComfort model to work with and develop against, so other systems may need tweaking (especially those with multiple appliances or zones, since I only have one to control my entire home's temperature).
 If you encounter any issues or have a suggestion, please open [an issue on this repository](https://github.com/kate-hall/alexa-icomfort/issues).

 Having issues with Alexa not finding your thermostat, even though you can see it in the app?
-Try asking "Alexa, switch acccounts."
+Try asking "Alexa, switch accounts."

 ## Thanks
 - Thanks to [Daniel McQuiston](https://github.com/danielmcq) for his [iComfort](https://github.com/deHugo/icomfort-js) repository, which I use to access the Lennox iComfort system.